ruijarimba/azure-pipelines-guidelines/guidelines/steps/do-validate-parameters.md

 ## Reason

-Fail fast: detecting and reporting errors as soon as they occur, rather than allowing them to propagate and potentially cause more significant issues later in the pipeline.
+Detect and report errors as soon as they occur, rather than allowing them to propagate and potentially cause more significant issues later in the pipeline.

 ## Example